debdattasarkar/DSA/1. Arrays/75. (H) Meeting Rooms III/README.md

-To solve the **Meeting Rooms III** problem from GeeksforGeeks, we simulate room assignment while keeping track of:
+To solve the **Meeting Rooms III** problem, we simulate room assignment while keeping track of:

 * When each room becomes available.
 * Which room has hosted the most meetings.